 Staff will not communicate with parents or pupils via social networking sites (such as Facebook) or accept them as their "friends".
-Under no circumstances will staff communicate with parents or pupils using their private email accounts.
+Under no circumstances will staff communicate with parents or pupils using their private email accounts or personal social networks.
 (See ICT Staff Code of Conduct for further guidance.)